alexsolex/rob_ball/README.md

 At this stage, my mounting is not easy as I would like because it is very hard to align holes for screw mounting.
 I may work on a v2 to make it easier to mount and maintain.

 ## Architecture
-The robot should be able to move it's head according to 3 axis (turn left/right, go up and down, and tilt right and left), should display it's mood with moves, color lights and sounds.
+The robot should be able to move it's head according to 3 axis (turn left/right, go up and down, and tilt right and left), should display it's mood with blinking eyes, moves, color lights and sounds.
 Last but not least, it should recognize faces and follow from look people.
 Mira works on battery... what a challenge !
 I decided that Rob' will be powered from external powersupply.

 ![This is schematic of parts implantation](docs/schematic_robball.png)

+### Power supply
+The whole robot is powered with a raspberry pi power supply (5V 2.5A).
+The 5V is dispatched to power raspberry pi (through its microUSB plug), and power the PCA9685.
+Arduino through Vin needs at least 6V to work properly.
+So I powered it with a 9v comming from a MT3608 power booster.

 ### Face Tracking
 #### Raspberry Pi 3B+ + piCamera